BobToninho/nvim-talk/slides.md

 # **My** editor

+- I want...
+    - _speed of typing_
+    - to use the mouse as less as possible
-- I want to add custom functionality if needed
+    - to add custom functionality
-- I want _speed_
-- I want to have control on more things that happen while developing
+    - to have control on more things that happen while developing
-- I want to use the mouse as less as humanly possible

 <style>
 strong {
   @apply color-blue
 }
 </style>

+---
+class: font-mono
+---

+# Demo time